Syllabus for MATH 442, SECTION 500, Fall 2009

 Course Goal: The main goal of the course is to introduce students to both deterministic and probabilistic techniques useful in the mathematical description of physical events and situations.
 The main topics will be regression analysis, dimensional analysis, modeling with ordinary differential equations, and discrete and continuous methods of probabilistic modeling.
 We will also work with two software packages, MATLAB for number crunching and LYX for typesetting reports.

-Homework Assignments: An individual homework assignment will be made on most Fridays during the semester, due the following Friday.
+Homework Assignments: Individual homework assignments will be made on selected Fridays during the semester, due the following Fridays.
+(Once students are working on projects, little to no individual homework will be assigned.)
 Individual assignments will depreciate by 5 points for each class period they are late for up to one week, at which time a 0 will be assigned.

 Projects: Three projects will be assigned during the semester, each of which will be roughly two to four weeks in duration.
 The first project will be individual, the remaining two carried out in groups of two or three students, with the groups changing after the second project.
 Projects will not be accepted late.

-Exams: There will be two exams during the semester, a midterm and a comprehensive final.
-The midterm exam will be an evening exam, Wednesday October 28, 7-9 p.m.
-The final exam for this class will be on Wednesday December 16, 10:30 a.m.--12:30 p.m..
+Exams: There will be two exams during the semester, a midterm and a final.
+The midterm exam will be an evening exam, Wednesday, October 25, 7-9 p.m.
+The final exam for this class will be on Wednesday, December 13, 10:30 a.m. - 12:30 p.m.
 Please make a note of these dates.

 Make-up policy: Make-ups for exams will only be given if the student can provide a documented University-approved excuse (see University Regulations).
 According to University Student Rules students are required to notify an instructor by the end of the next working day after missing an exam.
 Otherwise the student forfeits his or her right to a make-up.